w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Whitelisting

-In OpenGov, it allows the Fellowship to authorize a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with specified commands that have been approved by the Fellowship.
+In Polkadot OpenGov, it allows the Fellowship to authorize a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with specified commands that have been approved by the Fellowship.

 The [Whitelist](https://paritytech.github.io/substrate/master/pallet_whitelist/) pallet allows one